 Endocytosis has been proposed to modulate cell signaling activities.
 However, the role of endocytosis in embryogenesis, which requires coordination of multiple signaling inputs, has remained less understood.
 We previously showed that mouse embryos lacking a small guanosine triphosphate (GTP)-binding protein Rab7 implicated in endocytic flow are defective in gastrulation.
 Here, we investigate how subcellular defects associated with Rab7 deficiency are related to the observed developmental defects.
 Rab7-deficient embryos fail to organize mesodermal tissues due to defects in Wnt-β-catenin signaling.
 Visceral endoderm (VE)-specific ablation of Rab7 results in patterning defects similar to systemic Rab7 deletion.
 Rab7 mutants accumulate the Wnt antagonist Dkk1 in the extracellular space and in intracellular compartments throughout the VE epithelium.
 These data indicate that Rab7-dependent endocytosis regulates the concentration and availability of extracellular Dkk1, thereby relieving the epiblast of antagonism.
 This intercellular mechanism therefore organizes distinct spatiotemporal patterns of canonical Wnt activity during the peri-gastrulation stages of embryonic development.

-Katsutoshi Mizuno, Kei Shiozawa, Takanobu A Katoh, Katsura Minegishi, Takahiro Ide, Yayoi Ikawa, Hiromi Nishimura, Katsuyoshi Takaoka, Takeshi Itabashi, Atsuko H Iwane, Junichi Nakai, Hidetaka Shiratori and Hiroshi Hamada : Role of Ca2+ transients at the node of the mouse embryo in breaking of left-right symmetry, Science Advances, Vol.6, No.30, 1195, 2020.
+Katsutoshi Mizuno, Kei Shiozawa, Takanobu A Katoh, Katsura Minegishi, Takahiro Ide, Yayoi Ikawa, Hiromi Nishimura, Katsuyoshi Takaoka, Takeshi Itabashi, Atsuko H Iwane, Junichi Nakai, Hidetaka Shiratori and Hiroshi Hamada : Role of Ca2+ transients at the node of the mouse embryo in breaking of left-right symmetry, Science Advances, 6, 30, 1195, 2020.

 (Summary)